waqattak1/Project2/README.md

 # My To-Do List

 ## Description
 ### This is a to-do list app.
-It is meant for users who would like web-based task-tracker that they can access at all times.
+It is meant for users who would like a web-based task-tracker that they can access at all times.

 ## Entity Relationship Diagram (ERD)
 ![Alt Text](assets/ERD.png)